survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 });
 ```

+{pagebreak}

-To generate multiple pages using the new helper, set up a configuration file as below:
+To generate multiple pages using the new helper, set up a configuration file:

 **webpack.multi.js**